Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Hell of a fuckin’ way to test whether they still had their heads on straight, even now…

-Claire frowned at him. “...Dan…you’re really tense.
-You sure you’re okay?”
+Claire frowned at him. "...Dan…you’re really tense.
+You sure you’re okay?"

 A mental countdown in Hoeff’s head reached zero.
 He exhaled.
 Willed himself to relax.
 There were limits to the Stupid, today.
 Thank the fucking maker.

-“Yeah,” he said, then repeated it and felt the tension flood out of him.
+"Yeah," he said, then repeated it and felt the tension flood out of him.
 The world had wobbled, but steadied again.
-“Yeah.
-I’m okay.”
+"Yeah.
+I’m okay."

 He put an arm around Claire, snuggled up, and relaxed for the first time in weeks.